r-crosswords/aotw/exolve-README.md

 Note that this technique can be used to create 3-d (or 4-d!) puzzles.
 Use a nodir section for the third dimension, explicitly specifying the cells for each clue along the third dimension.

+### Jigsaw puzzle clues
+If there is any nodir clue without cells explicitly specified, then the clue is shown with a text entry area next to it.
+Solvers can record their solutions here, until they figure out where in the grid those letters should be entered.
+Solvers can transfer recorded letters from these placeholder areas by simply clicking the "copy-placeholder" button (that looks like [⇲]) next to the placeholder area, whenever they have some squares highlighted for entry in the grid.

+The same placeholder text and the copy-placeholder button ([⇲]) are also shown in the highlighted scrollable 'orphan' clues widget, whenever the currently highlighed squares do not have a known clue association.

+The copy-placeholder button feature does not get activated if there are any diagramless cells (as only one diagramless is active generally).

+The copy-placeholder buttons can be disabled (i.e., not shown at all) by specifying the exolve-option, hide-copy-placeholder-buttons.
+This is useful if you find the buttons distracting in appearance, or if copying from the placeholder is not very useful for some other reason (for eg., lights are split into parts).

 ## exolve-explanations
 In a grid that includes solutions, the setter may provide additional notes,